kreeyuh77/Gone-Rogue/README.md

 **How to run:**
 1. [Download the Installer](https://drive.google.com/file/d/1NkhRzG5-MIkEc-zz5hHi-uPTPnsDX7TE/view?usp=sharing)
 2. Install the application onto your device
-3. Run as you would any PC videogame (Note: Only Windows compatable)
+3. Run as you would any PC videogame</br>
+  _Note: Only Windows compatable_